 From 1 April 2014, the authority participated in the Cumbria Business Rates Pool.
 The pool consists of Barrow Borough Council, Cumbria County Council, Carlisle City Council, Allerdale Borough Council, Copeland Borough Council, Eden District Council and South Lakeland District Council.
-The levy for 2018/19 is paid into the Cumbria Business Rates Pool and together the members share the levy and it is redistributed.
+The levy for 2019/20 is paid into the Cumbria Business Rates Pool and together the members share the levy and it is redistributed.
 Without the Pool the levy would be paid to DCLG and not retained in the area.

-The total amount of retained growth kept by the Pool in 2018/19 is £6.246m.
-The retained levy for the authority paid into the pool was £680k and the distribution of the retained levy to the authority was £345k, these are shown within the Comprehensive Income and Expenditure Statement.
-The authority's share of the pool volatility reserve, £86k, is held in the Balance Sheet as an earmarked reserve.
+The total amount of retained growth kept by the Pool in 2019/20 is £6m.
+The retained levy for the authority paid into the pool was £489k and the distribution of the retained levy to the authority was £294k, these are shown within the Comprehensive Income and Expenditure Statement.